-5 ways to make 2018 the year of Work Life Balance is a guest post by Lucy Allen, a certified Confidence and Career Coach who is pursuing her passion and purpose by empowering women to step up, say yes, embrace change and live their best damn life possible.
+5 ways to make this year the year of Work Life Balance is a guest post by Lucy Allen, a certified Confidence and Career Coach who is pursuing her passion and purpose by empowering women to step up, say yes, embrace change and live their best damn life possible.

-With 2018 just around the corner, many of us are already making our intentions known that this will be the year we get our sh*t together.
+With the new year just around the corner, many of us are already making our intentions known that this will be the year we get our sh*t together.

 We’re going to be better friends, partners and parents, we’ll be more mindful and ‘in the moment’, we’ll regularly exercise and maybe even take up a new hobby or two.